Goetsit/D-D-DR/README.md

 Rules:
+- This is a Table Top Recovery Test, this is meant to be a walk through with no actual cutover of systems.
 - If simulation is being done online, please ensure one person speaks at a time.
 I understand that this can slow things down, but I want to ensure everyone has their voice heard and everyone else can understand what is going on and when.
 - Please do not actually break anything
 - Although this is a twist on your standard DR simulation, please keep speaking points and language professional (you can drop your F bombs when a real disaster happens)

 Introduction:
 DRM (Disaster Recovery Master)